shabyWoks/codechef/README.md

-# CODECHEF -- Solutions in Java
+# CODECHEF-- Solutions in JAVA